exdede/bedrockobfuscator/README.md

 At the very bottom of every Minecraft world there's a layer of bedrock with a random bumpy pattern.
-That pattern is different in every spot, so people watching your videos or streams can compare it to the game's world files and figure out roughly where you are.
+That pattern is different in every spot, so people watching your videos or streams can find your coords using server seed and figure out where you are.
 This mod hides that pattern so they can't.

 It only changes what you see on your own screen.
 It doesn't touch the real world, your collisions, or anything on the server.
 Everyone else sees the normal game.